GENERAL AND SPECIFIC TERMS AND CONDITIONS

 6. Presumption of Exceptional Circumstances: although the rules concerning carrier's liability set out in art.
 4 still stand, the parties expressly agree to acknowledge that theft, involving the total or partial removal of the goods, whether it happens while being transported or in the storage stage at the carrier's or third parties' warehouses, shall exempt the carrier from liability.
 The latter must decide whether it is a case of exceptional circumstances or force majeure.

-7. Delivery terms: delivery terms, which must in every case be compatible with compliance with the law in terms of speed and driving and rest periods, are suspended on Saturdays and Sundays, on midweek holidays, during the summer and winter holiday closures set for the category of carrier, on days when traffic is forbidden for reasons of force majeure, and between 6 p.m. and 8 a.m. each day.
-The carrier provides his approximate delivery times; any specific delivery times must be specified on the sender’s T.D. and accepted in writing by the carrier’s branch manager.
+7. Delivery terms: the delivery terms, which must in every case be compatible with compliance with the law in terms of speed and driving and rest periods, are suspended on Saturdays and Sundays, on midweek holidays, during the summer and winter holiday closures set for the category of carrier, on days when traffic is forbidden for reasons of force majeure, and between 6 p.m. and 8 a.m. each day.
+The carrier provides his approximate delivery times; any specific delivery times must be specified on the sender's T.D. and accepted in writing by the carrier's branch manager.
 Proof of non-fulfilment of such specifications may give rise to the reimbursement only of the transport costs for the shipment concerned: all direct or indirect damage whatsoever is excluded.
 The normal delivery terms cannot be guaranteed for goods which do not fall within the agreed standards concerning weight and/or size.
 The delivery terms are understood to refer to the time when the goods are handed over.
 Goods collection orders received during the morning are usually fulfilled during that day, unless a different agreement is made or in the case of locations off the main road.
 Requests received in the afternoon or concerning locations off main roads will be planned for the next working day.
-If the items being transported consist of envelopes/packages for participation in tenders, competitive bids or similar procedures, the Sender must: (i) make specific reference to this, in writing, on the transportation document; and (ii) specify, in writing, the absolute and compulsory deadline for delivery to the recipient; without prejudice to the fact that (iii) the carrier will be free to accept or refuse transportation and that the compulsory delivery commitment must be accepted in writing by the branch manager of the carrier.
-If transportation is accepted in the absence of any one of the elements referred to in points (i) - (ii) - (iii) above, the carrier shall be required, in the event of failure to deliver or delayed delivery, to reimburse solely the shipment transportation costs, with the exclusion of all direct and/or indirect losses of any kind.
+If the items being transported consist of envelopes/packages for participation in tenders, competitive bids or similar procedures, the Sender must: (i) make specific reference to this, in writing, on the transportation document; and (ii) specify, in writing, the absolute and compulsory deadline for delivery to the consignee; without prejudice to the fact that (iii) the carrier will be free to accept or refuse transportation and that the compulsory delivery commitment must be accepted in writing by the branch manager of the carrier.
+If transportation is accepted in the absence of any one of the elements referred to in points (i) - (ii) - (iii) above, the carrier shall be required, in the event of failure to deliver or delayed delivery, to reimburse solely the shipment transportation costs, with the GENERAL AND SPECIFIC TERMS AND CONDITIONS FORM 025/2021 exclusion of all direct and/or indirect losses of any kind.
 Conversely, in the presence of all the elements referred to in points (i) - (ii) - (iii) above, the carrier shall be required, in the event of failure to deliver and/or delayed delivery, to reimburse solely double the transportation costs of the individual shipment concerned, with the exclusion of all direct and/or indirect losses of any kind, unless the sender can show that the carrier acted fraudulently or with gross negligence.

 8. Undelivered Goods: Goods are held if there is a problem with delivery because of rejection, an unknown consignee or because the consignee cannot be found; when the goods are returned to the branch an "undelivered goods" process is opened and the sender is immediately informed.
 After the sender has been informed of the undelivered goods, an agreed number of days will pass, and if the sender has not provided precise instructions in writing by then, the goods will be returned to the sender.
 Expenses related to the undelivered goods process will be charged as agreed.